 4. Certificate of completion – The course must offer a way for one to show that they have completed the course.
 And a course competition certificate that is sent to employers is important.

-6. Practice, practice, practice – ample opportunities for practice is necessary especially for brand new teachers.
-The practicum part is pertinent but an interactive element, scenarios and role-play is very important in building Teacher’s confidence.
-Remember …
+6. Practice, practice, practice – ample opportunities for practice is necessary, especially for brand new teachers.
+The practicum part is a pertinent but an interactive element, scenarios and role-play are very important in building Teacher’s confidence.
+Remember:

 “An accredited TEFL course is only as good as its accrediting body!”

 These are arguably the most important things to look for when choosing a course.
 We work with a few partners that offer just that.
 They are trusted, well-known and provide excellent support which is essential to a Teacher’s progress.

 Note: Reliable Affiliate partner links to keep the great content coming 🙂

 Does having a TEFL, CELTA, or DELTA affect my pay?

 Let’s use having a TEFL as an example: does having a TEFL affect my pay?
 Is it necessary to have a TEFL certificate?

 For the sake of simplicity, yes it does.
 How?
 In South Korea for example, we get a boost in pay if we have an English degree.
 Another boost if we have a TEFL certificate.
 And on the second question, is having a TEFL certificate necessary?
 For the most reliable and good positions that we may want to stay at longer, yes.
 Not saying that jobs that do not require one are none of these things.
 There are many benefits to having a TEFL, CELTA, or a DELTA certificate.

 One of the great benefits is the knowledge that comes with one.
 If the course really goes in depth about teaching and managing a classroom, then it is worth it because that is so much more essential in being successful as a Teacher.
 Thus it is good to have one.